mvysny/photocloud-frame-slideshow/docs/faq.md

 ## Google Photos support

 The Google Photos API is incredibly crappy and I've gave up on integrating with that.
-However, there is a workaround and it is in fact possible to see your photos!
+However, there is a workaround and it is in fact possible to see your photos, via Google Drive.

+> Note: When you click the "Google Photos" on your Google Drive, it may say that "Drive no longer includes a Google Photos view."
+That is not true, you can still see your photos in the Google Drive, but it will be attached underneath the "My Drive" folder.
+Just follow the tutorial below.

 Simply [Configure your Google Photos to work with Google Drive](https://support.google.com/drive/answer/6156103):